sjanahan/recipes/recipes/upma.md

 [*Future YouTube Link*]()

 ### Why this Dish?
-Amma used to make this with fried curried potatoes and curry omelette!
+Amma used to make this with pan-fried curried potatoes and curry omelette!

 ### Tools
 1. Heavy bottomed pot